gpuweb/WSL/Spec/source/index.rst

 Verifying the absence of recursion
 ----------------------------------

-WHLSL does not support recursion (for efficient compilation to GPUs).
+WSL does not support recursion (for efficient compilation to GPUs).
 So once all overloaded function calls have been resolved, we must do one last check.

 We create a relationship "may call" that connects two function declarations ``f`` and ``g`` if there is a call to ``g`` in the body of ``f`` (after resolving overloading).